FlipsideCrypto/ethereum-models/models/doc_descriptions/olas/olas_table_docs.md

 {% docs olas_fact_service_event_logs_table_doc %}

 This fact-based table contains all emitted event logs related to registered services and service multisigs within the OLAS protocol.
 This is accomplished by joining all events where the transaction's `origin_to_address` = `multisig_address` to showcase the onchain interactions with each service.
+If a service does not have an associated multisig, it will not be included in this table.

 {% enddocs %}